 It’ll essentially be a very long espresso, accompanied by hot water, and it’ll be nowhere close to the size of what we get in other countries of the world, but the quality is certainly much higher.
 Sure, it’s not typical, but it’s definitely not as bad as ordering a cappuccino after lunch.

 Typically, Italians don’t drink any sort of milk-based coffee after breakfast, because they’re considered too heavy.
 (Of course, massive plates of pasta and multiple loaves of crusty bread at any time are fine though). :p

 Which means that latte macchiato, cappuccinos and the rest of their ilk should be drunk in the morning.
 Of course, I never follow this particular tradition, and get it any old time I want, despite the look of horror on Agri’s face every time I do.
 I also make him order it for me in his perfect Italian, whenever possible.
 I have to have fun too, right?

-Now go forth and order caffe in Italy with confidence! 😉
+Now go forth and order coffee in Italy with confidence! 😉